-First Time Use of PowerShell
+First Time Use of PowerShell, SharePoint Online

 A PowerShell with SharePoint tutorial

-Since then, Microsoft has introduced the more powerful, cross-platform version 7 of PowerShell and the module PnP.PowerShell.
+In 2024, Microsoft introduced the more powerful, cross-platform version 7 of PowerShell and the module PnP.PowerShell for SharePoint Online.
 It is recommended to work with this module in the source-code editor Visual Studio Code (which is not the same as Visual Studio).

 Once VS Code and its PowerShell extension has been installed and registered, the code that is shown in this demo series is generally written in the same way as before.